LuxMiranda/herms/README.md

 In honor of Logan's greatest Breakfast & Brunch

 ### Features
-- Add recipes!
+- Add recipes! :)
-- Look at recipes!
+- Look at recipes! :D
-- Remove recipes!
-- Coming soon: serving size calculation!
+- Serving size adjustment! :DDD
+- Remove recipes :(

 ### Installation

-At the moment Herm's can only be compiled from source.
+At the moment Herm's can only be cloned compiled manually.
+(But this shall change... _soon_)

 You'll need GHC and cabal.

 Run the following commands:
 ```